LAION-AI/laion.ai/blog/coca.md

 ## Benchmarks

 On a comparable model size and with the same training data available, CoCa outperforms a CLIP model on several zero-shot tasks (Figure 1).
-Most notably on _imagenet1k_ there is a 2.6% gap between the two models in favour of CoCa.
+Most notably on _imagenet1k_ CoCa achieves 75.5 and CLIP 73.1 (2.6% improvement).

 |(a) ![](/public/images/blog/eval_coca_clip.jpg) |(b) ![](/public/images/blog/eval_coca_clip.jpg) |